 Imputations were used in the case of non-response.
-An estimate was put into the main SAS dataset where data was received from UCIs in a previous year.
+An estimate was created using data received from UCIs in a previous year.
 All effort is made to ensure that these estimates are as accurate as possible.

 19.5.1.1.
 A7.
 Imputation rate